Michael McIndoe: Doncaster Rovers

 Doncaster Rovers signed McIndoe for £50,000 during the summer of 2003.
 He made his Rovers debut on 9 August 2003, in a 3–1 win against Leyton Orient.
 McIndoe scored his first hat-trick in a Football League match, scoring three times against Bristol Rovers in a 5–1 win on 4 October 2003.
-He also won the October Umbro Isotonic Player of the Month award.
+He also won the October Division Three Player of the Month award.
 His performances earned him selection for the Scotland B team in December 2003.
 McIndoe's first season at Doncaster was very successful with the Rovers winning the Third Division (fourth tier) title.
 He was named Doncaster Rovers Player of the Year and was the only player in the championship winning side to be named in the PFA Team of the Year.
 To top off his season McIndoe was voted the PFA Player of the Year for the division.

 In his second season with Rovers, in League One McIndoe was the club's top scorer with 12 goals.
-The Scottish winger was voted in the top five footballers of the year in The Times Football Yearbook 2004/05 alongside Thierry Henry, Wayne Rooney and Steven Gerrard.
+He was voted in the top five footballers of the year in The Times Football Yearbook 2004/05 alongside Thierry Henry, Wayne Rooney and Steven Gerrard.

 Doncaster Rovers' League Cup run was the highlight of the 2005–06 season, beating Premier League sides Aston Villa and Manchester City with McIndoe scoring in both games.
 Rovers went on to face Arsenal on 21 December 2005 in the quarter-finals at Belle Vue.
 McIndoe opened the scoring in the fourth minute, beating goalkeeper Manuel Almunia from a tight angle.
 The game finished 2–2 after extra time, but Rovers missed three penalties as Arsenal moved on to the semi-finals.
 McIndoe went on to win December's League One Player of the Month award.
 In March 2006, Championship side Derby County moved in to sign McIndoe on a loan deal until the end of the season.
 For the second season running he finished as Rovers' top scorer with 13 goals (10 from penalty kicks), and was voted into the PFA Team of the Year for League One.
 McIndoe made 142 appearances for Doncaster Rovers, scoring 35 goals.